 Day 2 of our Christmas Crafts Countdown!
 Only 11 Days until Christmas!

 This year we are counting down to Christmas by creating a new Christmas craft each day!
-Now don’t panic and get overwhelmed on me!
+Now don’t panic and get overwhelmed with me!
 I tried to keep it simple!

 In order for a craft to make this list it had to meet several criteria: